ebzzry/ebzzry.github.io/src/en/flakes.md

 ### <a name="darwin">Darwin</a>

-When I got my hands on an M1 MBP, I got naturally curious if there's a way for me to use Nix on it.
+When I got my hands on an M1 Macbook Pro, I got naturally curious if there's a way for me to use Nix on it.
 Soon after, I learned about [nix-darwin](https://github.com/LnL7/nix-darwin/).
 After about an hour of tinkering, I finally got the incantation that would build everything.